Put The Salary In The Job Post, You Cowards

 Advertisement

-"Last week, I interviewed at a company for an Executive Business Partner role in L.A.," says Monique, 35, who currently works in Atlanta.
-"I looked on Glassdoor and Ladders to obtain the salary and pay band info, since it was unlisted.
-Ladders had the role listed at $85k to $100k annually."
+"Last week, I interviewed at a company for an Executive Business Partner role in California," says Monique, 35, who currently works in Atlanta.
+"I looked on sites like Glassdoor and Ladders to obtain the salary and pay band info, since it was unlisted.
+Ladders had the role listed at $115 to $135k annually."

 "When I was asked about my salary expectations for the role, I said the number I had seen previously," she says.
 "Not only did the interviewer laugh — she insisted that information should not be public and still never said how much the job paid.
 The interview lasted 15 minutes before I was told I wasn’t fit for a role I have 12 years of experience in."